-If you have questions about whether you have grounds to file for divorce or need advice on divorce related matters, contact the experienced Santa Barbara divorce lawyers at Kaspar & Lugay LLP today to discuss your case.
+If you have questions about whether you have grounds to file for divorce or need advice on divorce related matters, contact the experienced Santa Barbara divorce lawyers at Santa Barbara Divorce Lawyer today to discuss your case.

 What Are Irreconcilable Differences in Divorce?

 In general, irreconcilable differences are those which cannot be resolved by the spouses, and which have no hope of being resolved in the future.
 The determination of whether the marital issues are irreconcilable is up to the judge in the divorce case, but really he or she is assessing whether both the spouses believe the relationship could be repaired in the future.
 The standard here is that the judge believes that in the minds of the parties the martial differences are so substantial that there is no reasonable possibility of reconciliation.

 Permanent Legal Incapacity at the Time of Marriage

 Legal incapacity or “incurable insanity” as grounds for divorce requires proof, in the form of medical documentation and witness testimony, that the allegedly incapacitated spouse was in that state when the marriage occurred, is currently incapacitated, and will likely remain that way.
 If the spouse is unable to understand the proceedings, the court will appoint a guardian ad litem to represent him or her.

 What Are the Differences Between Traditional Divorce and No Fault Divorce?